visgl/deck.gl/examples/website/point-cloud-laz/README.md

-This is a standalone version of the [OpenStreetMap](https://www.openstreetmap.org/) example using TileLayer and BitmapLayer on [deck.gl](http://deck.gl) website.
+This is a minimal standalone version of the Graph Explorer example on [deck.gl](http://deck.gl) website.

 ### Usage